 In terms of geography we have been focussing our efforts on Ethiopia in the past.
 Not only is the coffee sector a major contributor to the economy of the country, but Ethiopia is also offering vast potential for yield- and quality-improvements as well as a distinct local coffee culture.

-In addition, this year we decided to extent our activities to Uganda and started to develop the first project approaches together with local support.
+In addition, in 2022 we decided to extent our activities to Uganda and have started to develop first project approaches together with local support.